cfengine/documentation/resources/additional-topics/devops.markdown

 to the next,...' and so on, because our brains are wired to see patterns.

 Thus, loops are as useful for configuration as for programming.
-We only want to simplify the syntax once again to hide redundant words like `foreach'.
+We only want to simplify the syntax once again to hide redundant words like `foreach`.
 To do this, CFEngine makes loops implicit.
 If you use a scalar variable reference '$(mylist)' to a list variable '@(mylist)', CFEngine assumes you want to iterate over each case.